b-lukaszuk/BS_wJ_eng/contents/translation.md

 # Translation {#sec:translation}

-In this chapter I used the following libraries
+In this chapter I used the following external libraries.

 ```jl
 s6 = """